 Being intentional about making date syrup

 I'll be brutally honest with you.
-When I thought about adding syrup to the blog, I had mixed feelings.
-With so many people who struggle with sugar addiction, and the Daniel Fast not including "natural" sweeteners like stevia, maple syrup, and agave—it just seemed like a fine line to me.
+When I thought about adding date syrup to the blog, I had mixed feelings.
+With so many people who struggle with sugar addiction, and the Daniel Fast not including "natural" sweeteners like stevia, maple syrup, and agaveโit just seemed like a fine line to me.
 However, it comes down to intentionality and ingredients.

 Making this date syrup requires intentional hands-on preparation.
 Specifically, removing the pits from the dates.
 Then, measure the water and simmer the dates.
 Finally, add fresh lemon juice and, blend all ingredients into a smooth consistency.

 Processed store-bought sweeteners made in a manufacturing plant will sit on store shelves for weeks and months.
 Sadly, they perpetuate the auto-pilot problem many of us have struggled with when trying to break habits that don't serve us.
-Instead, this date syrup is made with fresh whole plant food ingredients—with fiber and other nutrients intact.
+Instead, this date syrup is made with fresh whole plant food ingredientsโwith fiber and other nutrients intact.
 In case you're wondering about store-bought date syrup... those options filter out the rich fiber in dates, so homemade is definitely best.

-Frequently Asked Questions
+Frequently Asked Questions about date syrup

 Date syrup, when made from scratch, is among the healthiest sweeteners you can use.
 For starters, dates are an excellent source of potassium, and a good source of magnesium and Vitamin B6.
 Eating dates doesn't produce the high blood sugar spikes found in processed sugar.
 Also, making it from scratch retains all the beneficial fiber naturally found in this nutritious fruit.